interpss/DeepMachineLearning/README.md

-# TensorFlow Based Deep Machine Learning (ML) For Power System Analysis
+# TensorFlow Based Deep Learning (ML) For Power System Analysis

 This project is for exploring application of Deep Machine Learning (ML) to power system analysis.
 Google's [TensorFlow](https://www.tensorflow.org/) is used as ML engine, while InterPSS is used to provide power system analysis/simulation model service: 1) to generate training data to train the neural network (NN) model; 2) provide service for checking model prediction accuracy.